fossabot/backend/README.md

 **NOTE:** This repository is **NOT** compatible with Yarn.
 Please don't attempt to use Yarn as there are some issues.
 Support will not be given with Yarn.

+You will also want to make sure you've setup your system for NodeGyp by following their [install docs](https://github.com/nodejs/node-gyp#installation) for your system.

 Clone the repository and run the following commands under your project root:

 ```shell